solo-io/workshops/gloo-mesh-2-0-eks-and-openshift/README.md

 > export CLUSTER2=cluster2
 > ```

-You also need to rename the Kubernete contexts of each Kubernetes cluster to match `mgmt`, `cluster1` and `cluster2`.
+You also need to rename the Kubernete contexts of each Kubernetes cluster to match `mgmt`, `cluster1`, ...

 Here is an example showing how to rename a Kubernetes context: